andrewbyteforge/EasyCall/Provider_System_Implementation_Plan.md

 ## Conclusion

-The Provider Management System implementation has successfully completed Phases 0-5 and bonus Phase 2B, representing approximately 70% of the total project.
-The core backend infrastructure is complete and tested with real-world blockchain intelligence API specifications.
+The Provider Management System implementation has successfully completed Phases 0-5, bonus Phase 2B, and 80% of Phase 6, representing approximately 85% of the total project.
+The core backend infrastructure is complete and tested, and the frontend integration is nearly finished with only workflow execution updates remaining.

 **Key Achievements:**
 - ✅ Database-driven provider system functional